opentracing/opentracing.io/content/get-involved/register.md

 ## How can I add my project to the registry?

-Adding a project is as simple as making a Pull Request to the OpenTracing website.
+Adding a project is as simple as making a Pull Request to the [OpenTracing website repository](https://github.com/opentracing/opentracing.io).
 Any sort of instrumentation, tracer, tracer client library, or other library/application that could be useful is welcome.

-First, create a markdown file in the following format -
+First, create a markdown file under `content/registry` in the following format -

 ```
 ---